KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/reference.md

 ## `KNAPSACK_PRO_USER_SEAT`

 SHA-256 hash of the user name that started the CI build.
-Often it's the same person that created the git commit.
+It is usually the same person that made the git commit.

 You don't need to set it if: